FarhanFansuri/FarhanFansuri/README.md

 Skills: ANGULAR  / PHP / HTML / CSS /JAVASCRIPT

-- 🌱 I’m currently learning Flutter, VUE JS, and REACT
+- 🌱 I’m currently learning Flutter, Angular, VUE JS, and REACT JS
 - ⚡ Fun fact: I love learning languages.
 I can speak indonesian and english fluently and i have been learning spanish, japanese, and arabic for months.